uhpenry/key-signing/README.md

 - `public/.well-known/uhp-{signer/integrity}-*.public.json` – The published public key list
 - `examples/` – Show how verification works in Node, Python, Go
 - `docs/` – Security notes

-## Important

-This code is for transparency.
-It is **not a public API** and is not supported for production use outside Uhpenry.